From graph to Riesz continuity: Self-adjoint operators

-is the product of a strongly continuous family of symmetries $r_x$ and a fixed compact operator $A(1+A^2)\inv$ and thus is norm continuous.
-Therefore, all the components of the orthogonal projection onto the graph of $\A_x$ given by formula \eqref{eq:pAa} are norm continuous and thus $\A$ is graph continuous.

-However, for every open subset $X'\subset X$, the restriction of $\A$ to $X'$ is not locally Riesz continuous.
-Indeed, the positive spectral projection $p(x)$ of $\A(x)$ is the orthogonal projection of $H$ onto $\H_x$.
-If $\A$ were Riesz continuous in some local trivialization of the trivial Hilbert bundle $X'\times H$, then the map $x \mapsto p(x)$ were norm continuous in the same local trivialization, and $\H$ were a locally trivial Hilbert bundle over $X'$, which is not the case. \end{exm}
+The positive spectral projection of $\A_x$ is $p_x$.
+By Proposition \ref{prop:ad-pr}, each local trivialization adapted to $p$ is also adapted to $\A$.
+Since $p$ has no adapted trivializations, the family $\A$ has no adapted trivializations as well.
+Moreover, for every open subset $X'\subset X$, the restriction of $\A$ to $X'$ has no adapted trivialization. \end{exm}

-\begin{rem} If one multiplies the family $(\A_x)$ from the last example by the strongly continuous family of unitaries $(r_x)$ on the right, then the resulting family $x\mapsto\A_x r_x = A$ will be Riesz continuous (and even constant).
-However, for every strongly continuous family of unitaries $v_x\in\U(H)$, the family $x\mapsto v_x\A_x v_x^*$ is Riesz discontinuous at every point $\xX$.
-This demonstrates the difference between Theorems \ref{Thm:RK-H} and \ref{Thm:RKsa}, that is, between one-sided multiplication and conjugation by unitaries, which we discussed in the Introduction. \end{rem}
+\begin{rem*} If one multiplies the family $\A_x$ from this example by the strongly continuous family of unitary operators $r_x$, then the resulting family $x\mapsto\A_x r_x = r_x\A_x = A$ will be Riesz continuous (and even constant).
+However, for every strongly continuous family of unitary operators $v_x\in\U(H)$, the family $x\mapsto v_x\A_x v_x^*$ is Riesz discontinuous at every point $\xX$.
+This demonstrates the difference between the self-adjoint and non-self-adjoint cases, that is, between one-sided multiplication and conjugation by unitary operators, which we discussed in the Introduction. \end{rem*}